Anatomy of a Diamond

 The Crown is the entire portion of the Diamond above the Girdle.
 The Ideal Crown Angle is 33.7 – 35.8%.
 If the Crown is too high, or shallow, light will not reflect correctly and the diamond will appear dark and lifeless.

-The Girdle is the line that splits the Diamond’s top section )the Crown) from the bottom section (the Pavilion) The Girdle is given a grade from Very Thin, Thin, Medium, Slightly Thick, Very Thick, to Extremely Thick.
+The Girdle is the line that splits a Diamond’s top section )the Crown) from the bottom section (the Pavilion) The Girdle is given a grade from Very Thin, Thin, Medium, Slightly Thick, Very Thick, to Extremely Thick.
 It is best to have a Thin, Medium or Slightly Thick girdle that is even in proportions all the way around the stone.

 An uneven or wavy Girdle may indicate a stone that is out of proportion.
 Also, the Girdle is the weakest point of the Diamond.
 Knocking the Girdle against a hard object often causes a diamond to chip or break.